Warrington bombings: Aftermath

 The deaths of two young children ensured that the 20 March bombings received major coverage in the media and caused widespread public anger.
 Shortly after the bombings, a group called "Peace '93" was set up in Dublin.
 The main organiser was Susan McHugh, a Dublin housewife and mother.
 On 25 March 1993, thousands held a peace rally in Dublin.
 They signed a condolence book outside the General Post Office and laid bouquets and wreaths, with messages of sorrow and apology, to be taken to Warrington for the boys' funerals.
 Some criticised Peace '93 for focusing only on IRA violence and for not responding to the deaths of children in Northern Ireland.

-On 24 March 1993, the Ulster Defence Association (UDA, a loyalist paramilitary group) shot dead a Sinn Féin member in Belfast.
-The next day, it shot dead four Catholic men (including an IRA member) in Castlerock and hours later shot dead a 17-year-old Catholic civilian in Belfast.
-Roy Greenslade wrote that, compared to the Warrington bombings, these deaths were "virtually ignored" by the media in Great Britain and he accused it of having a "hierarchy" of victims.

 On 1 April 1993, the Irish Government announced measures designed to make extradition easier from the Republic of Ireland to the United Kingdom.

 On 19 September 1994, Irish rock band The Cranberries released the song "Zombie", which was written in protest at the bombings.
 The song went on to become their biggest hit.

 On 14 November 1996, the Duchess of Kent officially inaugurated a memorial called The River of Life, depicting "a symbol of hope for future generations", in Bridge Street.
 It was developed in the aftermath of the bomb attack and commissioned by the Warrington Borough Council.
-The project, consisting of a symbolic water sculpture that features a commemorative plaque, was designed by local primary school and Stephen Broadbent.
+The project, consisting of a symbolic water sculpture that features a commemorative plaque, was designed by local primary school pupils and Stephen Broadbent.

 The parents of Tim Parry set up the Tim Parry Trust Fund to promote greater understanding between Great Britain and Ireland.
 The Tim Parry Johnathan Ball Foundation for Peace worked jointly with the NSPCC to develop The Peace Centre, close to Warrington town centre, which opened on the seventh anniversary of the attack in 2000.
 Its purpose is to promote peace and understanding amongst all communities affected by conflict and violence.
-The centre hosts an annual peace lecture, as well as being home to the local NSPCC and Warrington Youth Club.
+The centre hosts an annual peace lecture, as well as being home to the local NSPCC and was the home of Warrington Youth Club until 2022.

 The bombings received further attention in 2019 after the Brexit Party selected former Living Marxism writer Claire Fox as their lead candidate in the North West for the 2019 European Parliament election; the Revolutionary Communist Party, of which Fox was a leading member in 1993, defended the IRA's bombing in their party newsletter.
-Despite the controversy, which saw another Brexit Party candidate resign from the party list in protest at the comments, Fox and the Brexit Party topped the poll across the North West, including in Warrington.
+Despite the controversy, which saw another Brexit Party candidate resign from the party list in protest at the comments, Fox and the Brexit Party topped the poll in several areas of the North West, including in Warrington.